luisPolanco25/todo-console-app/README.md

 ![Preview for the first menu that appears in the app](./usage-images/first-menu.PNG)

-Use arrow keys or the options's number to move though then, then select what you'd like to do by pressing ENTER.
+Use arrow keys or the options's number to move though them, then select what you'd like to do by pressing ENTER.

 ## Options